 4. Travel By Car Whenever Possible

-Our original plan was to hire a car and drive ourselves, but thanks to the above we actually didn’t need to do that.
+Our original plan was to hire a car, but thanks to the above we actually didn’t need to do that.
 Nevertheless, if you’re planning on travelling to Montenegro I highly recommend doing some car travel if you can.
 We saw so much more of the country that way, and got to stop in some pretty special places (like the lunch we had in Godinje) that we otherwise could not have done.
 With such an ever changing landscape we found ourselves wanting to stop the car and take in the view constantly, and you just can’t do that on a public bus!
 We also spent a lot of time meandering along back roads and in places that were pretty tricky to get around even in a car.
 But they would have been impossible without one!
 There is however a pretty spectacular looking train trip that is on my to-do list for when I go back!

 5. Be Ready To Walk